 - Dog and cat licenses are available at Casselton City Hall for $4.00 per calendar year and at Casselton Vet Services for $5.00 per calendar year.

-- Dog at large is defined as a dog that is off the premises of the owner and is not under the control of the owner or a member of his immediate family by leash, cord, chain, or otherwise.
+- Animal at large is defined as a dog or cat that is off the premises of the owner and is not under the control of the owner or a member of his immediate family by leash, cord, chain, or otherwise.

-- All dogs found running at large, are subject to impound and the owner of said dog is responsible for all fees associated with impoundment.
-The owner will be cited into Casselton Municipal Court and MUST APPEAR at the scheduled court date and shall, upon conviction, be punished by a fine not to exceed five hundred dollars ($500).
+- All animals found running at large, are subject to impound and the owner of said dog is responsible for all fees associated with impoundment.
+The owner will be cited into Casselton Municipal Court and MUST APPEAR at the scheduled court date and shall, upon conviction, be punished by a fine not to exceed one hundred dollars ($100).

 City of Casselton Snow Removal Policy